Continuous track: First commercial success (1901)

-A first effective continuous track was not only invented but really implemented by Alvin Orlando Lombard for the Lombard Steam Log Hauler.
+An effective continuous track was invented and implemented by Alvin Orlando Lombard for the Lombard Steam Log Hauler.
 He was granted a patent in 1901 and built the first steam-powered log hauler at the Waterville Iron Works in Waterville, Maine, the same year.
 In all, 83 Lombard steam log haulers are known to have been built up to 1917, when production switched entirely to internal combustion engine powered machines, ending with a Fairbanks diesel-powered unit in 1934.
 Alvin Lombard may also have been the first commercial manufacturer of the tractor crawler.

 At least one of Lombard's steam-powered machines apparently remains in working order.
 A gasoline-powered Lombard hauler is on display at the Maine State Museum in Augusta.
-In addition, there may have been up to twice as many Phoenix Centipeed versions of the steam log hauler built under license from Lombard, with vertical instead of horizontal cylinders.
+In addition, there may have been up to twice as many Phoenix Centipede versions of the steam log hauler built under license from Lombard, with vertical instead of horizontal cylinders.
 In 1903, the founder of Holt Manufacturing, Benjamin Holt, paid Lombard $60,000 for the right to produce vehicles under his patent.